peteroh67/Jack-Change-It/README.md

 # Jack-Change-It
-Play the popular card game in the console for 3 - 6 players This has been developed for learning purposes.
+Play the popular card game in the console for 3 - 6 players.
+This has been developed for learning purposes.

 ## Contents